Terms and conditions:

 11.5 The sale of any Lot will be deemed to exclude any VAT (where applicable) unless due notice is given in Keys Auctioneers Ltd’s catalogue and/or by the Auctioneer at time of sale.

 For all sales payment in full is to be made within seven days of the sale date.
-Any items not paid for within seven days of sale will be subject to a 10% interest charge of the hammer price.
+Any items not paid for within seven days of sale will be subject to storage charges of £5.00 + VAT per day to the hammer price.
+Once the hammer is reached, we reserve the right to forward paid monies to the original vendor and will be unable to refund you.

 12.4 Lots not paid for and not removed from the Salerooms within seven days of the sale or without prior arrangement with Keys Auctioneers Ltd may be resold by auction or privately with due notice given to the buyer if name and address are available on the Auctioneers records.